House Hacking Calculator

 The World’s First House Hacking Calculator

-House hacking is the beautiful science of having someone else pay for your housing costs.
+First of all, what does house hacking mean?
+It’s the beautiful science of having someone else pay for your housing costs.
 The traditional model involves buying a multifamily, moving into one unit, and renting out the other(s).
-For a detailed breakdown of how one guy with no experience did it, see this duplex house hacking case study.
+For a detailed breakdown of how one guy with no experience did it, see this duplex house hacking case study or read about house hacking books.

 The more income you generate through your home, the better.
 If you can bring in 100% of your housing costs, then guess what – you live for free!